LukasWoodtli/WebPage/content/domain_driven_design.md

 All the Bounded Contexts need to be continuously be integrated in the system.

-It’s also important to check the correctness of the system with automated tests.
+It's also important to check the correctness of the system with automated tests.

 Bounded Contexts have a name that is part of the ubiquitous language.